Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 <img src="https://i.imgur.com/haGjSPw.png" alt="NOLS" align="left" width="225">

 This is the design layout that you start with.
-It's pretty simple, but for this example, it's all we need to get to know what NOLS does for you.
+It's pretty simple, but for this example, it's all we need, to get to know what NOLS does for you.

 I have written this example code for an iPhone X, which has the viewport values of: **height:** `812px`, **width:** `375px`.